From short trips to all-day experiences, here's a selection of some of the most popular cruises and day trips that can be enjoyed by all the family.

 Tea, coffee, home baking, snacks, and a full bar service are available onboard while your skipper recites tales of folklore, history, and poetry associated with the area and one of Ireland’s most famous sons, W.B.
 Yeats.

-This stunning one-hour journey along the 6km of coastline from Doolin Pier on the Doolin Ferry provides dramatic views of the Cliffs from the sea.
-With a height of over 214m, visitors are in awe of these natural creations with the nearby Great Sea Stack (Branaunmore) equally as exciting to see.
+Take a stunning journey along the 6km of coastline from Doolin Pier, with daily cruisings from Doolin2Aran and the Doolin Ferry.
+With the cliffs reaching a height of over 214m, visitors are in awe of these natural creations with the nearby Great Sea Stack (Branaunmore) equally as exciting to see.

 The 67-metre high sea stack sees thousands of rare birds flock to it throughout the year.
 Between April and mid-July, you can see colourful puffins so don’t forget your camera to capture a shot of these beautiful birds.